Nuomi-Chobits/Unity-URP-HexTiling/README.md

 # Unity-URP-HexTiling

+Hextile is a method for avoiding repetition when tiling textures.

-The original code is from mmikk [hextile-demo](https://github.com/mmikk/hextile-demo), and I just implemented it to URP using HLSL (not Shader Graph  files).
+The original code is from mmikk [hextile-demo](https://github.com/mmikk/hextile-demo), and I just implemented it to URP using HLSL.